 What makes for a great true crime podcast can be highly subjective.
-Some people prefer podcasts that use all the bells and whistles available to the audio format: ambient sound, music, soundbites and recordings of things like "911" calls.
-Some people prefer shows that are, in effect, series, focusing on one case over an entire season; while others prefer shows that highlight a different case each episode.
+Some people prefer podcasts that use all the bells and whistles available to the audio format: ambient sound, music, soundbites and recordings of things like "9-1-1" calls.
+Some people prefer shows that are, in effect, series, focusing on one case over an entire season; others want shows that highlight a different case each episode.

-I’ve listed my top 20 in descending order (to build up drama).
-You’ll have to scroll down for number 1.
-The list includes old favorites from that first post, as well as new shows that hooked me throughout the past year.
-Every podcast on the list is worth a listen (there’s no shame in being number 20 – the difference in quality from bottom to top is fairly minimal).
+I’ve listed my Top 20 in descending order, meaning you’ll have to scroll down for my number one.
+The list includes old favorites from that earlier post, as well as new shows that have hooked me throughout the past year.
+Every podcast on this list is worth a listen (there’s no shame in being number 20 – the difference in quality from bottom to top is minimal).
 Click on the header to find the podcast’s URL.

 20. Done Disappeared